Don Paul: Much cooler weekend start; heat returns next week

 By afternoon, bright sunshine will have overtaken our region, with its very high UV index, unrelated to the cool temperatures.

-And cool it will be, especially considering where we’ve just been.
-With a brisk northwest breeze, high temps will only make it to the low-mid 60s, 10-12 degrees below average.
+And cool it will be, especially considering where we have been.
+With a brisk northwest breeze, high temps will only make it to the low to mid-60s, 10-12 degrees below average.
 Less experienced boaters might want to consider staying ashore Saturday.
 Wave heights will average 3-6 feet on Lake Erie, and occasionally reach up to 7 feet on Lake Ontario.

 Sunday, Juneteenth, will be a beauty but still on the cool side.
-At dawn, morning lows will range from the low 40s in the southern tier to the upper 40s on the Niagara Frontier, about 10 degrees below average.
-For a warmer temperature, we can look to Lake Erie, where the Buffalo reading is up to 68 degrees, 5 above average.
-A mostly sunny sky will prevail though a continuing northwest flow at 12-20 mph will allow only slight moderation to the upper 60s, and mid 60s on the hills.
-We’ll still be on the cooler side of a high pressure ridge.
+At dawn, morning lows will range from the low 40s in the Southern Tier to the upper 40s on the Niagara Frontier, about 10 degrees below average.
+For a warmer temperature, we can look to Lake Erie, where the Buffalo reading is up to 68 degrees, five above average.
+A mostly sunny sky will prevail though a continuing northwest flow at 12-20 mph will allow only slight moderation to the upper 60s, and mid-60s on the hills.
+We’ll still be on the cooler side of a high-pressure ridge.

 Support Local Journalism

 By Monday, we’ll edge into the warming southwest flow behind the ridge.
-High temps will recover a bit to the low-mid 70s.
+High temps will recover a bit to the low to mid-70s.
 A couple of warm fronts will cross our region Monday night into Tuesday, with some heat and humidity making a comeback behind the fronts, each of which may set off a round of a few showers and thunderstorms Monday night and Tuesday.

 There will be lots of dry time between the fronts.
-Tuesday high temps will return to the low 80s and peak in the mid 80s ahead of a cold front on Wednesday.
+Tuesday high temps will return to the low 80s and peak in the mid-80s ahead of a cold front Wednesday.

 Any cooling behind a trailing cold front currently looks quite modest.
-You’d have to travel to the far northwest U.S. to find any real cool air.
+You would have to travel to the far northwest U.S. to find any real cool air.

-The hottest part of a high pressure ridge will remain south and west of our region.
-We will, however, remain under enough of the ridge’s influence for our daily temps to run above average most days in the 6-14 day outlook from the Climate Prediction Center, along with below average precipitation.
+The hottest part of a high-pressure ridge will remain south and west of our region.
+We will, however, remain under enough of the ridge’s influence for our daily temps to run above average most days in the six- to 14-day outlook from the Climate Prediction Center, along with below average precipitation.

-A 7 day rainfall projection from the Weather Prediction Center, if it verifies, shows only about .25 inch in Western New York.
+A seven-day rainfall projection from the Weather Prediction Center, if it verifies, shows only about .25 inch in Western New York.
 Combined with the warmth, that would mean some irrigation may become necessary for growers and watering will be a must for gardeners.

 Megadrought crises in the West worsen